Binary Population and Spectral Synthesis

 On this site we make available standard outputs from our code for single and binary star populations.
 Select the data you require from the menu above.
 If you require data that is not here please email us.

-The current version of the code is Version 2.2.1 (July 2018).
+The current version of the code is Version 2.3.
+(Released March 2022)

 Python users are encouraged to download and use the BPASS Python package HOKI, prepared for the project by Heloise Stevance.
 HOKI is designed to make reading and manipulating BPASS files straightforward in the Python environment.
 The HOKI website also includes a number of recipes, tutorials and example applications.